atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Did you ever hear such an answer?
 Had she not looked so exquisitely handsome, I will not say what I might have retorted; but I bridled my anger.

-“If you leave me at liberty to choose, madam, I shall, in order to exculpate myself from any misdemeanour, impute your present cold and reserved behaviour, to the freckleness of your own disposition, which has hurt me not a little, because I was afraid I had actually, though involuntarily, offended you. -- However, I cannot absolutely condemn it, as you have been led to make so charming an apology for it. -- We are, therefore friends again," continued I, going to press her lovely hand to my lips.
+"If you leave me at liberty to choose, madam, I shall, in order to exculpate myself from any misdemeanour, impute your present cold and reserved behaviour, to the freckleness of your own disposition, which has hurt me not a little, because I was afraid I had actually, though involuntarily, offended you. -- However, I cannot absolutely condemn it, as you have been led to make so charming an apology for it. -- We are, therefore friends again," continued I, going to press her lovely hand to my lips.

-“Hold, my lord," replied she, drawing back her hand, “as we have had no difference, no excuses are necessary on either side. -- You are mistaken if you imagine that I intended to make any, nor did.
+"Hold, my lord," replied she, drawing back her hand, "as we have had no difference, no excuses are necessary on either side. -- You are mistaken if you imagine that I intended to make any, nor did.
 I expect or desire any from your lordship."

-“So very indifferent," said I -- piqued to deaths at her coolness.
+"So very indifferent," said I -- piqued to deaths at her coolness.
 "And, pray, why did your ladyship favour me with the least degree of intimacy, if you were determined to put a flop to it without any reason at all?"

 "I am not obliged, lord Woburn, to give any reasons to anybody for my conduct; I am satisfied with it myself. -- But to prevent your importuning, me again upon this subject, *know*, that if I did enter into what you call an intimacy with you, I acted inadvertently; a little reflection soon convinced me of the impropriety of my behaviour, and the alteration in it naturally followed."